+Under this option, all non-storm water NPDES dischargers would be required to conduct chronic aquatic toxicity testing, which would be used to determine whether chronic toxicity effluent limitations or chronic toxicity monitoring targets are met.
+Dischargers with reasonable potential for acute toxicity would be required to conduct aquatic toxicity testing.
+Currently, not all non-storm water NPDES dischargers are required to conduct aquatic toxicity testing and implementing this requirement would increase monitoring for these dischargers.
+For many dischargers that are already monitoring for chronic and/or acute toxicity, the routine monitoring frequency would increase.
+An increase in monitoring may help dischargers identify toxicity in their effluent when toxicity is present and take the necessary steps to eliminate potential toxicity in the receiving water.
+This could have the benefit of improving water quality in receiving waters and downstream from discharge points.

 There is variation and inconsistency in how Regional Water Boards address monitoring frequencies for non-storm water NPDES dischargers.
 Some of the non-storm water NPDES permits that were reviewed, which authorized the discharger to discharge at a rate of 5 MGD or greater had a monitoring frequency of monthly, but others included a chronic toxicity monitoring frequency of quarterly or less.
 Non-storm water NPDES permits that were reviewed, which authorized the discharger to discharge at a rate of less than 5 MGD included chronic toxicity monitoring frequencies of quarterly, semi-annually, or annually.
-Under this option, the chronic toxicity routine monitoring frequency would be determined by the authorized rate of discharge in the NPDES permit (a monthly frequency for authorized discharges greater or equal to 5 MGD, and a quarterly frequency for those discharges less than 5 MGD).
-In addition, under this option, when a fail occurs the discharger would need to initiate two MMEL compliance tests within the same calendar month.
+Under this option, for non-storm water NPDES dischargers that have effluent limitations, the chronic toxicity routine monitoring frequency would be determined by the authorized rate of discharge in the NPDES permit.
+The frequency for discharges authorized to discharger 5 MGD or greater would be monthly, the frequency for those discharges that are authorized to discharge less than 5 MGD would be quarterly, except for POTW dischargers authorized to discharge less than or equal to 1 MGD, which would have a biannual routine monitoring frequency.
+This option also includes a biannual routine monitoring frequency for dischargers without chronic toxicity effluent limitations.
+In addition, under this option, when a fail occurs, the discharger would need to initiate two MMEL compliance tests if they have chronic toxicity effluent limitations, or MMET tests if they do not have effluent limitations, within the same calendar month.
 Currently, most non-storm water NPDES permits require the discharger to conduct either two MMEL compliance tests or a series of accelerated monitoring tests whenever a toxicity test results in a fail or an exceedance of a numeric trigger or effluent limitation.

-This option would likely result in an increase in the routine chronic toxicity monitoring frequency for some non-storm water NPDES dischargers, while the monitoring frequency would likely remain the same for other non-storm water NPEDS dischargers.
-This option would not result in a reduction in any of the non-storm water NPDES permits that were reviewed.
-However, it is possible that some non-storm water NPDES dischargers could have a reduction in the routine monitoring frequency under this option.
+A recent review of the current chronic toxicity routine monitoring frequencies in the 2020 Economic Report for non-storm water NPDES permits indicates that about 79 percent of non-storm water NPDES permits are likely to have an increase in the routine monitoring frequency for chronic toxicity under the Provisions.
+About 19 percent are likely to have the same monitoring frequency and about two percent are likely to see a reduction in their routine monitoring frequency under the Provisions (See Tables 9-4 and 9-5 in Chapter 9).
 An increase in monitoring frequency may result in an increased likelihood of detecting toxicity when it occurs, as more samples would be taken and analyzed throughout the year.
-An increase in monitoring frequency would have the benefit of improving water quality, since steps to reduce or eliminate the toxicity could be taken, if toxicity is detected in effluent.
-Routine Monitoring may lead to MMEL compliance monitoring, and possible TREs, as dischargers take necessary steps to identify and address toxicity in effluent.
+An increase in monitoring frequency would likely have the benefit of improving water quality, since steps to reduce or eliminate the toxicity could be taken, if toxicity is detected in effluent.
+Routine monitoring may lead to MMEL compliance monitoring, and possible TREs, as dischargers take necessary steps to identify and address toxicity in effluent.